shawngraham/cdh2020/content/en/tutorials/anaconda.md

 ![r console](/images/r-console.png)

+(If you see any text in read giving you some sort of error message in your R console, just copy that text and email me and I'll walk you through fixing it.
+This isn't likely to happen though).

-You _could_ use this to develop and run R code, but it isn't... easy.
+You _could_ use the R console to develop and run R code, but it isn't... easy.
 R Studio makes the process less painful.

-Go to the [R Studio website](https://www.rstudio.com/products/rstudio/download/#download) and download the installer version of R Studio appropriate for your computer (NOT the 'tarballs').
++ Go to the [R Studio website](https://www.rstudio.com/products/rstudio/download/#download) and download the installer version of R Studio appropriate for your computer (NOT the 'tarballs').
+Once everything has installed, you can start R Studio up and it should look similarly to this:

 ![rstudio](/images/rstudio.png)
 _A very busy R Studio interface on my machine, with script (R code) and data files open, a panel showing variables I have created, a file explorer, and the actual code terminal that runs the script files through R. Yours will be a bit more empty than all of this... for now._